SeanKilleen/seankilleen.github.io/_posts/2015-02-27-how-to-leave-a-company-well.markdown

 excerpt: "It's more than not burning bridges."
 comments: true
 ---
 I recently had lunch with the owner of a company I'd moved on from.
-Besides serving as a general catch up, it served as a sort of check-in/reflection point on constructive criticisms from our time together.
+Besides being a general catch up, it served as a sort of check-in/reflection point on constructive criticisms from our time together.

 I had (I think) a great relationship with the owner prior to my departure (which was due to other circumstances), but one thing in particular he said durig this lunch made me extremely happy: